-Configures the TCP port that is associated to the ASDP interface.
-The permitted TCP ports are between 1 and 65535.
-The default value is 35.
+Configures the TCP port associated with the ASDP interface.
+Allowed TCP ports are between 1 and 65535.
+Default is 35.
 By omission, this value is taken from the RFC 1700 [RFC1700], where port number 35 is reserved for any private printer server.
 Given that the most common uses for this type of interface is for remote communications with a serial printer, this value has been chosen.